It's ok to have a bad day, we all have them.

 - Strength train 3x per week

 Note: Your short-term goals will be your day-to-day and week-to-week tasks and will, therefore, be more detailed and numerous.

 This is just an example and can be applied to any goal you wish to achieve.

-Through the process of setting up your goals you hold yourself accountable to your actions each and everyday.
+@@Through the process of setting up your goals, you hold yourself accountable for your actions each and every day.@@

 Your goals act as a reminder of what you want to achieve and every time you find yourself feeling disheartened or unmotivated it'll be easier to stay the course as all decision are made for you and you just have to follow through.